DiedrichsenLab/diedrichsenlab.github.io/about.md

 permalink: /about/
 ---

-The Diedrichsen Lab Wiki is a manual that contains multiple guides and tutorials to help both new lab members and visitors explore common research topics.
+The Diedrichsen Lab Wiki is a manual that contains multiple guides and tutorials to help both new lab members and visitors explore common research related topics.